 2.3.
 Describe briefly the conference site (e.g., convention center, university rooms, etc.).

 2.4.
 Which conference rooms are available? (two large rooms to allow for parallel sessions, further rooms/space for posters, demos, exhibition, workshops, tutorials, meetings, etc.).

 2.5.
 What audio-visual and WiFi facilities are available?

 2.6.
 What catering facilities are part of the conference facility?
 What is the availability of local restaurants?

 3.1.
 What dates do you plan for the ISMAR conference?

 3.2.
 How many days will the conference run?

 3.3.
 What is the rough plan for the conference schedule for each of the days (sessions, workshops, tutorials, events, etc.)?

-Note: In selecting the conference dates, you should take into account conflicts with related conferences (e.g., conference data for ACM UIST, submission deadline for IEEE VR), national and religious holidays, and university teaching periods.
+Note: In selecting the conference dates, you should take into account conflicts with related conferences (e.g., conference data for ACM UIST, ACM VRST, ACM SUI and submission deadlines for IEEE VR), national and religious holidays, and university teaching periods.